DHEC: 13,898 new cases of COVID-19, 55 additional virus related deaths in SC - ABC Columbia

 DHEC: 13,898 new cases of COVID-19, 55 additional virus related deaths in SC

 DHEC reports 10,469 new confirmed cases of COVID-19 and 3,429 probable cases, for a total of 13,898 new cases in South Carolina.
-DHEC also reports 42 new confirmed deaths and 13 probable deaths, for a total of 55 additional virus related deaths.
+DHEC also reports 42 new confirmed deaths and 13 probable deaths due to COVID-19, for a total of 55 new deaths in the state.
 Since the beginning of the pandemic, DHEC says there have been 1,265,710 confirmed and probable COVID-19 cases and 15,098 virus related deaths reported in the Palmetto State.

-DHEC says it received 45,132 molecular tests results from the latest testing period, which produced a percent positive rate of 32.9%.
+DHEC says it received 45,132 molecular test results from the latest testing period, which yielded a percent positive rate of 32.9%.

-According to the department, 61.8% of all eligible South Carolina residents ages five and up have received at least one coronavirus vaccine, and 52.7% of eligible residents have completed their vaccination series.
+According to the department, 61.8% of all eligible South Carolina residents ages five and up have received at least one dose of the coronavirus vaccine, and 52.7% of eligible residents have completed their vaccination series.

 For the latest information regarding the COVID-19 pandemic in South Carolina, visit scdhec.gov/covid19/covid-19-data.